Afterward: Part V

 Mary recalls Parvis’ visit and his explanation of the events at the Blue Star Mine.
-She finally learned about the bad business deal that destroyed Elwell's life and puts the events together when she sees a picture of Elwell.
-The legend had come true and she finally realizes that the ghost of Lyng had appeared and taken Ned away.
+She finally learns about the bad business deal that destroyed Elwell's life and puts the events together when she sees a picture of Elwell.
+The legend has come true and she realizes that the ghost of Lyng had appeared and taken Ned away.

 Analysis

-The story is divided into five parts and is told as an exploration of the memories of the central character with several instances of foreshadowing.
+The story is divided into five parts and is displayed as an exploration of the memories of the central character with several instances of foreshadowing.
 The dynamic plot starts at the end and bounces back and forth throughout time within a six-month period.
 An unnamed narrator in third person limited omniscience point of view tells the story.
 There are several conflicts throughout the story, both internal and external, which include: woman against self, woman against another, woman against society, man against self, man against another, man against society.

+The setting is on old house named Lyng in Dorsetshire, England.
+The house is in disrepair and the location is remote.
+The narrator alludes to darkness and history throughout the story, which contributes to the dark and secretive atmosphere.

 The focus of the narration is on the central character, Mary Boyne.
-She is happy to know nothing of her husband's business affairs until he goes missing.
+She is happy to know nothing of her husband Ned's business affairs until he goes missing.
 Her mood transforms from happy to worried and then sad by the end of the story.
-Mary is the wife of Ned.
-He is a businessman who strikes it rich in the states and moves his wife to England.
-He is secretive and his mood transforms from happy to forlorn in a matter of three months.
+Ned is a secretive businessman who earns his wealth in the U.S. and moves with his wife to England.
+His mood transforms from happy to forlorn in a matter of three months.
 The secrets that he keeps from Mary are his downfall.

-The setting is on old house named Lyng in Dorsetshire, England.
-The house is in disrepair and the location is remote.
-The narrator alludes to darkness and history throughout the story, which contributes to the dark and secretive atmosphere.

 There is irony in the story.
-The irony is that they brought the ghost with them.
+The irony is that the couple brought the ghost with them.
 The ghost appears to the house's inhabitants but they do not realize it until long after the damage is done.
 The Boynes bought the house because of the ghost and the ghost took Ned away, in effect wrecking their idyllic life.